-(Peer-led learning, telecollaboration, student created video content in SLA setting) She has co-supervised a PhD in designed and emerging affordances in tutor-learner multimodal interactions in video-conferencing.
-Maria welcomes proposals from prospective PhD students interested in the areas of student created multimedia content for the SLA classroom, telecollaboration and peer-led informal language learning.
+(Peer-led learning, telecollaboration, student created setting)

+She has co-supervised a PhD in designed and emerging affordances in tutorlearner multimodal interactions in video-conferencing.
+Maria welcomes proposals from prospective PhD students interested in the areas of student video content in SLA created multimedia content for the SLA classroom, telecollaboration and peerled informal language learning.